LillianLuzinsky/VueWithCodeSydney/README.md

 1) Forms for user reviews
 2) 2 way data binding with v-model
+3) v-for refresher

 ### What I've learned:

 1) v-bind is only a one way binding from data to the template or html.
 V-model is a 2 way binding.
 The input from the template to the data, the data changes, updating the the template simultaneously
 2) Adding the event modifier .prevent onto an event onSubmit will prevent the page from refreshing when we submit the form
 3) adding this.name = null, this.review = null, this.rating = null, will reset the values each time a form is submitted
+4) How to display the reviews object in a more readable form